isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 under the autumn moon at Jurong Lake Gardens!</p>
 <p>Lights by the Lake 2025 is organised by National Parks Board, with special
 thanks to our event partners, AUX Media Pte.
-Ltd, Nanyang Inc., National Arts Council, National Gallery Singapore, People’s Association, and Science Centre Singapore.
+Ltd, Nanyang Inc., National Arts Council, National Gallery Singapore, National Heritage Board, People’s Association, and Science Centre Singapore.
 We are also grateful for the support of Hipster Inc, People’s Assocation, PAssion Wave@Jurong Lake Gardens, Singapore Red Cross, Taman Jurong C2E, and Southwest CDC.
 LOVE972 is the official radio station for this year's festival.
 Jurong Lake Gardens is part of the National Arts Council's Arts and Culture Nodes Network.</p>
 <p><em>Watch this space for more exciting updates!</em>
 </p>
 <p></p>